-Holidayers will appreciate our furnished apartments Belltown for their comfort and privacy.
+Holidayers will appreciate our modern and stylish furnished apartments in Belltown for their comfort and privacy.
 Our units offer the best appliances and other facilities for guests.
 They come with free Wi-Fi, well-equipped kitchens and other security features.
 Our apartments are spacious and comfortable with the best fittings and furnishings.
 They also offer proximity to key tourist landmarks and places of interest.
 Our apartments offer ample room for everyone.
 You are guaranteed to relish your sojourn in Belltown.

 Belltown is bordered by Denny Way and you can access the Seattle Center from here.
 Queen Anne Hill is another option towards Elliott Bay.
 Virginia Street is another good option along with accommodation near Pike Place Market.

 The remainder of Downtown is also worth considering along with 5th Avenue and near the Denny Triangle.
 The streets towards the southeast and northwest are key avenues including Alaskan Way, 1st, 3rd, 4th and 2nd Avenues.
 Battery Street is another option worth considering nearby.
 Cottage Park and P-Patch are quaint zones with single family homes dating back to 1916.
 Staying near these areas will be a delightful experience for travelers.

 per night onwards

 30 Nights Min stay